SQL Query

 from Customers;

-shows all documents and fields within the Customers collection.
+shows all documents and fields in the Customers collection.

 JSON objects in WHERE clauses